GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 }
 ```
 * Explain "hoisting".
-    - declaratation: var(let/const) and function.
-If no var, no hoisting
+    -  interpreter appears to move the **declaration** of functions, variables or classes to the top of their scope, prior to execution of the code.
+    -  JavaScript only hoists declarations, not initializations!!!
+    - functional hoisting lets us use a function before we declare it
-    - splitting **variable** and **function**  variable declaration and initialization, and moving (just) the declarations to the top of the code
+    - variable hoisting, Conceptually variable hoisting is often presented as the interpreter "splitting variable declaration and initialization, and moving (just) the declarations to the top of the code".
-    - var initialized with undefined. let and const are not initialized, if called, reference error
+    - var initialized with undefined. let and const are not initialized, if called, throw reference error
     - `function catName(name) {}`
     - `var num;`